 Please submit your resume and cover letter online using the form below.
 Any questions can be directed to Human Resources:

 District Health Department #10 (DHD#10) is pleased to offer internship opportunities for students interested in gaining public health or other real-world experience.
-We have instated an internship application cycle in order to better coordinate with students and academic institutions.

 - Applicant is registered as a student receiving internship credit through a college or university